hydraulic-software/conveyor/guidebook/docs/configs/index.md

 * `mac.amd64` (Intel Macs)
 * `mac.aarch64` (Apple Silicon)
 * `linux.amd64.glibc`
+* `linux.aarch64.glibc` (Linux on Arm64)

 Additional supported targets may be added in future.
 You can also use shorthand like `mac` on its own to mean both CPU architectures.
+Windows on Arm64 and Linux on Arm64 are supported, but not included by default.
+To release your app for either, you must specify the `app.machines` key explicitly.

 ## Signing